Should You Switch to Usage-Based Billing? Calculate Your ROI First

 Here's how Orb can help you implement and manage your pricing strategies:

 Ready to take control of your SaaS billing and unlock the full potential of your bundle pricing?
 Give Orb a try and experience the benefits firsthand.
-Sign up for our 30-day free trial and check out our flexible pricing options for every stage of growth.
+Check out our flexible pricing options for every stage of growth.